cStaples95/hole-in-the-wall/api/README.md

 # Requirements
-Check the requirments.txt to install the required modules for this project this can be done easily on the command line once you're inside the dir
+Check the requirements.txt to install the required modules for this project this can be done easily on the command line once you're inside the dir
 ```
-pip install -r requirments.txt
+pip install -r requirements.txt
 ```

 # Setting up local server